AIgen-Solutions-s-r-l/application-workflow-service/README.md

-# CoreService
+# ApplicationManagerService

-CoreService is a Python application that acts as a core service, utilizing RabbitMQ for messaging and providing various endpoints for interaction.
+ApplicationManagerService is a Python-based backend service designed to manage application workflows and data handling.
+It leverages RabbitMQ for asynchronous message processing and MongoDB for storage, offering API endpoints for streamlined interaction with user application data, resume processing, and job application tracking.

 ## Table of Contents